Linaro/Connect/_posts/bkk19/sessions/2019-02-08-xen-dom0-less.md

 ---
 categories:
 - bkk19
-description: '> When developing embedded systems, it is common to have mixed-criticality
+description: 'When developing embedded systems, it is common to have mixed-criticality
   requirements: one application is critical, and often comes with real-time requirements, while the other application is far less critical and it is typically based on Linux.
   Static partitioning is the best way to meet these requirements.<br><br>This talk